PistachioPony/gamesparks-docs/API Documentation/Request API/Store/AmazonBuyGoodsRequest.md

 --------- | ----------- | -----------
-receiptId | REQUIRED | The receiptId is missing amazonUserId | REQUIRED | The amazonUserId is missing verificationError | 4 | The Amazon purchase secret is not configured against the game verificationError | 2 | The receiptId is not valid for the given userId and secret verificationError | 1 | The receiptId has previously been processed
+receiptId | REQUIRED | The receiptId is missing amazonUserId | REQUIRED | The amazonUserId is missing verificationError | 1 | No matching virtual good can be found verificationError | 2 | The receiptId is not valid for the given userId and secret verificationError | 3 | There was an error connecting to the Amazon service verificationError | 4 | The Amazon purchase secret is not configured against the game verificationError | 5 | The receiptId has previously been processed

 ## Code Samples